Umbel convexity and the geometry of trees: Introduction

 \end{defi}

-It is plain that umbel $p$-convexity implies umbel cotype $p$.
-Compression rate estimates can be obtained using the notion of umbel cotype in the same way Tessera derived Theorem \ref{thm:Tessera} from inequality \eqref{eq:q-tess}.
+It is plain that umbel $p$-convexity implies infrasup-umbel $p$-convexity.
+Compression rate estimates can be obtained using the notion of infrasup-umbel convexity in the same way Tessera derived Theorem \ref{thm:Tessera} from inequality \eqref{eq:q-tess}.